 Beyond the basic disclosure regarding lead-paint hazards, New Jersey sellers are not required to fill out any disclosure forms.

-However, under state law, home sellers are obligated to inform buyers about any concealed material defects in the house and on the property.
+However, under state law, home sellers must inform buyers about any concealed material defects in the house and on the property.

-Experienced New Jersey Realtors® like Joanne Botwinick consider disclosures to be an important element of the sellers’ sales strategy.
+Experienced New Jersey Realtors® like Joanne Botwinick consider disclosures an important element of sellers’ sales strategies.

-“It makes the whole transaction and whole engagement easier and more transparent for both parties,” she explains.
+“It makes the whole transaction and engagement easier and more transparent for both parties,” she explains.

 And, it’s one of the many ways Realtors® add value to sales transactions.